 The accounting period refers to the specific time frame in which you record your financial transactions.
 Typically, businesses have an annual accounting period, but some may also choose to have quarterly, biannual, or even monthly periods.
 The length of your accounting period can have a direct impact on the accuracy and reliability of your financial records.

-One of the main reasons why your accounting period matters is that it allows for better and decision-making.
+One of the main reasons why your accounting period matters is that it allows for better financial planning and decision-making.
 By having a designated timeframe for financial reporting, you can track your company's performance and identify potential issues or opportunities.
 This information can then be used to make strategic decisions and set realistic goals for the future.

 Using accrual basis to stay on top of your finances